pingcap/docs-cn/tidb-lightning/troubleshoot-tidb-lightning.md

     TZ='Asia/Shanghai' bin/tidb-lightning -config tidb-lightning.toml
     ```

-2. When exporting data using Mydumper, make sure to include the `--skip-tz-utc` flag.

-3. Ensure the entire cluster is using the same and latest version of `tzdata` (version 2018i or above).
+2. Ensure the entire cluster is using the same and latest version of `tzdata` (version 2018i or above).

     On CentOS, run `yum info tzdata` to check the installed version and whether there is an update.
 Run `yum upgrade tzdata` to upgrade the package.